 Non-public information, such as voter's dates-of-birth or other data that may be missing from voter records may not be written onto the election day checklist.
 The election day checklist becomes a public document following the election.
+RSA 654:31-a.
 The supervisors and clerk may adopt local procedures for collecting this information